 Much of Lizzo’s discography focuses on self love, but this is one of the best.
 She describes a quality she has that just draws people to her.
 People can call it self confidence, but Lizzo calls it her ‘juice’ – and she can’t be held accountable for the effect it has on other people.
 Her quick, quippy lyrics and funky hook made the track a hit with listeners and music critics alike.

-Self love can be a slow process, a post-break-up glow-up, an everyday effort or a huge celebration.
+Self love can be a slow process, a post-break-up glow-up, celebrating your differences because you have the rarest personality type, an everyday effort or a huge celebration.
 Whatever your self love journey looks like, the right song in your headphones can help you to project confidence in your own skin every time you step out the door.